 - Create an Food Sass® 80/20 Lifestyle. (note: sugar is the #1 food enemy that lends to stress)

 - Practice good sleep habits.
 Honor sleep time, every night, in the same way you’d honor an important daily meeting.

 - Stay engaged with a joyful movement routine. (some call this exercise)

 - Create a daily practice for inducing the Relaxation Response. (meditation, mindfulness, visualization, time spent in nature, etc.) Meditation is a game-changer!
 I encourage you to check out the Headspace website, and it’s accompanying app, and create a do-able meditation habit for yourself.
 Their tagline is true: “Brilliant things happen in calm minds.”
 Some folks find it easier to start with a mindfulness practice, and I invite you to check out THIS guide by the folks at Relax Like a Boss (gotta love that name).

-“Wait, Laurie Warren.
-What on earth is the “Relaxation Response?!”
+“Wait a minute.
+What on earth is the “relaxation response?!”

 Great question.
 It’s when you sit in your La-Z-boy recliner with a beer.
 Kidding!
 Seriously; stop jumping up and down and fist-bumping yourself.
 For the real answer, please read on.

 In the first blog of this series, I explored the Stress Response, and what happens to our BodyMindSpirit under chronic stress.
 And guess what’s fun?!
 The Stress Response has an opposing, mitigating response, called The Relaxation Response, as coined by Dr. Herbert Benson.
 It creates rest and tranquility in our nervous system, as opposed to the “fight or flight” in our nervous system.
 It also helps promote balance, both in the moment and cumulatively over time, in our nervous system and in our whole sweet bod.